rhodemilk/mangamatcher1/README.md

 ## ✨ Features

-- **Interactive Quiz**: Answer questions about your preferences (genres, demographics, eras, mood)
+- **Interactive Quiz**: Answer questions about your manga preferences (genres, demographics, eras, mood)
-- **Smart Recommendations**: AI-powered recommendations using TF-IDF and cosine similarity
+- **Smart Recommendations**: Using Machine Learning from scratch the recommendation system recommends you mangas and links them to amazon using ISBN.
-- **Beautiful UI**: Modern, responsive design with swipe-like interface
+- **Character Chats**: Once you've selected your picks, you can chat to the character to know a little more about their respective story.
-- **Manga Database**: Curated collection of popular manga with detailed information
+- **Manga Database**: Scraped from Google Books and Anilist.
+Curated collection of popular manga with detailed information.

 ## 🚀 Quick Start